faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 objc_msgSend() selector name: didUnlockScreen:
 ```

 This is similar to iOS.
-However, we should note that if we are reproducing an iOS crash on the simulator, then the simulator may model the same programming error differently.
+However, we should note that if we are reproducing an iOS crash on the simulator, then the simulator might model the same programming error differently.
 We can get a different exception on x86 hardware than its ARM counterpart.

 Consider the following code, setup with legacy manual reference counting (MRC) instead of automatic reference counting (ARC)